Are you starting to see unsightly varicose veins now that you’re pregnant?

 There are many reasons.

 - Heredity: Some women seem to win the genetic lottery, not suffering from stretch marks, cellulite, or varicose veins during or after pregnancy.
 Other women get all three.
-There’s not much you can do to fight heredity.
+There’s not much you can do to fight genetics.

 - Being on your feet too much: Having jobs or hobbies where you stand for a long time can cause varicose veins.

-Some of the common symptoms include (source):
+These are some of the common symptoms (1):

-- Swelling in ankles and feet.
+- Swelling of ankles and feet.

 - Itchy skin over the top of the vein.